Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 - what Kubernetes is,
 - why Posit Workbench has been deployed using Kubernetes and how it works,
-- the importance of efficient use of cloud resources in respect of financial cost to PHS, and
+- the importance of optimal use of cloud computing resources in respect of financial cost to PHS, and
 - best practice for using Posit Workbench deployed using Kubernetes.

 ## What is Kubernetes?